“Fit” and Diversity. How They Work Together!

-The popular saying – “culture eats strategy” – has generated wide spread emphasis on hiring employees who not only have the skills and experience to do the work, but are the “right fit” with an organization’s culture.
+The popular phrase, “culture eats strategy” – has generated wide spread emphasis on hiring employees who not only have the skills and experience to do the work, but are the “right fit” with an organization’s culture.
 I’m a big fan of this concept and blog on this topic often.

-Hiring for “cultural fit” can actually diversify the mix of employees on your team (in terms of their race, gender, age, etc. if you take the time to define those elements of culture directly linked to the team’s preferred style of working together, and the prospective employee’s job satisfiers.
+Hiring for “cultural fit” can diversify the mix of employees on your team (in terms of their race, gender, age, etc.) provided the team and its leadership takes the time to define those elements of culture that are actually linked to the team’s preferred style of working together, and the prospective employee’s job satisfiers.

 If by “culture”we mean how people inside an organization typically behave, your team’s culture should be fairly simple to observe and describe.
-Using behavioral definitions of “what is”, your culture can be described in many ways including how team members communicate with one another, how problems get solved, what behaviors get noticed and rewarded and what behaviors get ignored or punished.
-If the behaviors that get noticed (in good or bad ways) are independent of an individuals race, gender, age, sexual preference, etc., real diversity and inclusion thrives.
+Using behavioral definitions, a team’s or company culture can be described in many ways including how team members communicate with one another, how problems get solved, what behaviors get noticed, recognized and rewarded and what behaviors get ignored, even punished.